-Brian S. Cantor, Attorney-At-Law’s Basic Estate Planning
+Basic Estate Planning

-For purposes of this article I have assumed that the person or couple has a small estate not subject to state or federal death taxes.
+For purposes of this article, I have assumed that the person or couple has a small estate not subject to state or federal death taxes.

 However, for most people, the statute does not meet their wishes.
 Moreover, minor children without a testamentary trust would receive all the money they inherit at age twenty-one.
 That may be more money than they can handle at one time.
 Most parents would rather see their children receive what they need for health and education in their usual standard of living, with staggered distributions, as they get older.